mongock/flamingock-docs/site/v1/features/features-custom-injections.md

 [[TOC]]

 # Introduction
-Mongock primarily uses a code-first approach([here](/v1/faq/index.html#why-does-mongock-use-a-code-first-approach-for-its-change-units%3F) we explain why) for its migration and one of the benefits is the ability to inject any bean you want to your migration.
+Flamingock primarily uses a code-first approach([here](/v1/faq/index.html#why-does-mongock-use-a-code-first-approach-for-its-change-units%3F) we explain why) for its migration and one of the benefits is the ability to inject any bean you want to your migration.

 Some scenarios this can be useful: